 A public notice concerning the new target area appeared on the County's website for NSP3 (atwww.sjgov.org/commdev) on Monday,October 1, 2012.
-An ad concerning the new target area appeared in The Record, a newspaper of general circula on Thursday,October 4, 2012.
-The public review and comment period for the public notice and ad ended onOctober 19, An ad concerning the new target area appeared in The Record, a newspaper of general circulation, 2012.
+An ad concerning the new target area appeared in The Record, a newspaper of general circulation, on Thursday,October 4, 2012.
+The public review and comment period for the public notice and ad ended onOctober 19, 2012.
 No comments were received during the comment period.

 ACTION PLAN TECHNICAL ADJUSTMENT SUBMITTED ON FEBRUARY 13, 2013: